TeriAnn's Guide to Aladdin Mantle Lamps

 According to John, the purchase tax was introduced in 1940.
 So prices printed after that date have "Plus Tax" added to the back of the price.
 That makes the picture to the right to be a 1940 or newer UK mahogany KoneKap Mantle box.

-The first of the non-mahogany KoneKap mantle boxes.
+The first of the non-mahogany Aladdin KoneKap mantle boxes.
 Printed on the side is a 1938 patent date.
-So these boxes appear to be from the 1938 through 1946 time frame.
+On some boxes the label states "New Design 1936" The box design was apparently discontinued in 1946.

 Notice that Aladdin UK marketing did not think it worth mentioning UK model 8, 9 & 10 lamps.
 I suspect this is because they were sold in much smaller numbers than the UK model 11.

-The logo on the packaging dates this mantle in the 1970 to 1980 time frame.
-These mantles are made in Brazil.
+The logo on the packaging dates this mantle in the 1970 and newer.
+These mantles are made in Brazil and were the last Aladdin KoneKap mantles.
+Production of Aladdin KoneKap mantles ceased in 2007.
+The factory stock ran out in late 2009.

 If you would like to discuss any of the contents please feel free to